-With Direct Contracts, you can create and send contract proposals to your clients who aren’t on Upwork.
+With Direct Contracts, you can create and send contract proposals to your clients who aren't on Upwork.
 Just like your other contracts on Upwork, you can have a fixed-price or hourly contract, and your client will deposit project funds in escrow before the contract starts.
-When you’ve completed work on a fixed-price contract, you’ll request payment.
-We’ll release fixed-price funds to you after the client accepts your request.
-For hours you work on an hourly contract, we’ll bill the client weekly on Mondays and release funds to you on Fridays after your client has had a chance to review your hours.
+When you've completed work on a fixed-price contract, you'll request payment.
+We'll release fixed-price funds to you after the client accepts your request.
+For hours you work on an hourly contract, you will need to enter the hours manually instead of using the Time Tracker.
+We'll bill the client weekly on Mondays and release funds to you on Fridays after your client has had a chance to review your hours.

 As a freelancer, you'll pay a processing fee of 3.4% of the total contract amount but you won't pay any freelancer service fees to Upwork.
 Your client won't have to create an Upwork account, keeping the experience easy for them to use, as well.

 Please note that all transactions are in USD.

 How are Direct Contracts different from other Upwork contracts?

 - Can only be used with clients who do not have an Upwork account

 - No freelancer service fees are deducted, just a 3.4% processing fee on the contract amount

 - You create the contract terms and send proposals to your client

 - If you have a fixed-price Direct Contracts contract, once your work is approved the funds are released to you immediately (no 5-day security period)